saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ![](images/DHCS-deployment-target.png)

-Complete the data about Application Container Cloud Service (you can find information on ACCS overview page)and click Test Connection, then Use connection.
+Complete the data about Application Container Cloud Service (you can find information on ACCS overview page) and click Test Connection, then Use connection.

 ![](images/DHCS-accs-deploy-conn.png)

 Complete ACCS properties, Runtime - Java and Subscription - Hourly.
-Open another ODCS project window, go to Code and copy/paste deployment.json ACCS Deployment into and manifet.json into ACCS manifest.
+Open another ODCS project window; go to Code and copy/paste deployment.json ACCS Deployment into and manifet.json into ACCS manifest.
 Save deployment configuration.

 ![](images/DHCS-deployment-config-save.png)